sahil-rawat/sahil-rawat.github.io/_posts/2021-07-19-INTRO-TO-C-III.md

 i%=5; // Same as "i=i%5"
 ```

 There is no exponentiation.
-You’ll have to use one of the pow() function variants from **"math.h"**.
+You’ll have to use one of the pow() function variants from **“math.h”**.
 Let’s get into some of the weirder stuff you might not have in your other languages!

 ### Ternary Operator